Baby Boomer Veterans More at Risk for Hepatitis C

-Veterans from the baby boomer generation (born between 1945-1965) are at a higher risk of being infected with the Hepatitis C (HCV) virus than any other Veteran group, according to report by the Population Health group.
+Veterans from the baby boomer generation (born between 1945-1965) are at a higher risk of being infected with the Hepatitis C (HCV) virus than any other Veteran group, according to report by Population Health Services.

-The Veterans Health Administration's Office of Public Health-Population Health group, reports that baby boomer Veterans had a Hepatitis C infection rate more than five times higher than other Veterans.
+The Veterans Health Administration's Office of Patient Care Services - Population Health Services, reports that baby boomer Veterans had a Hepatitis C infection rate more than five times higher than other Veterans.

 Veterans born in 1954 had the highest infection rate at 18.4 percent.